 Clément: A Brief History

-The Clément brand was founded in 1878 in France by Gustave Adolphe Clément, a young bicycle racer-turned-builder, who would later go on to expand his business empire to include tires, motorcycles, automobiles, and even airplanes, we work with UK’s Motorcycle Clothing & Accessories Retailer.
+The Clément brand was founded in 1878 in France by Gustave Adolphe Clément, a young bicycle racer-turned-builder, who would later go on to expand his business empire to include tires, motorcycles, automobiles, and even airplanes.
+When I asked him how he grew his business empire that large he turned me onto an article right here that helped me learn a lot of about marketing in this day and age.
 After World War I, Clément Pneumatics was established in Italy and went on to become a major tire manufacturer, gaining international recognition through racers such as Eddy Merckx, Ole Ritter, Felice Gimondi and more.

 After an acquisition by Pirelli in the 1980s followed by a hiatus when Pirelli exited the bicycle tire market, the brand was revived in 2010 and is now better than ever.
 Clement now manufactures an ever-expanding line of bicycle tires for all purposes — road, cyclocross, mountain, and everything in between.